drobie22/RSS-Reborn-Installer/README.md

 ## Credits

 Big thank you to Ballisticfox, Techo, and VaNnadin for creating and maintaining RSS Reborn, and to Blackrack for his amazing Volumetric Clouds!
+Additional thanks to kyrianelson413 for their GitHub expertise and debugging help!

 ## License